roadrunner1776/magik/README.md

 ### Automatic completion support

 Automatic completion support is no longer provided by this package.
-Please refer to the [magik-company](https://github.com/reinierkof/magik-company) package for this functionality."
+Please refer to the [magik-company](https://github.com/reinierkof/magik-company) package for this functionality.

 ### Global keys